-The MPC was approved by Bolivia's Ministry of Mining and Metallurgy but remains subject to ratification and approval by the Plurinational Legislative Assembly of Bolivia.
+The MPC remains subject to ratification and approval by the Plurinational Legislative Assembly of Bolivia.
 As of the date of this MD&A, the MPC has not been ratified nor approved by the Plurinational Legislative Assembly of Bolivia.
 The Company cautions that there is no assurance that the Company will be successful in obtaining ratification of the MPC in a timely manner or at all, or that the ratification of the MPC will be obtained on reasonable terms.
 The Company cannot predict the Bolivia government's positions on foreign investment, mining concessions, land tenure, environmental regulation, community relations, taxation or otherwise.
 A change in the government's position on these issues could adversely affect the ratification of the MPC and the Company's business.